 The Divinity School's unique and innovative pedagogical curriculum--the Craft of Teaching in the Academic Study of Religion--seamlessly interweaves our commitment to preparing outstanding educators in the field of religious studies into the experience of graduate education at Swift Hall.
 Through a year-round program of seminars and workshops, we sustain a vigorous conversation on religious studies pedagogy both within and across all the Divinity School's diverse areas of study.
-Doctoral students who complete our Craft of Teaching Program will have reflected upon the challenges of teaching religion in a range of institutional contexts, on different religious traditions and topics, and in conversation with faculty and peers within and beyond their own areas of specialization.
+Doctoral students who complete our Craft of Teaching program will have reflected upon the challenges of teaching religion in a range of institutional contexts, on different religious traditions and topics, and in conversation with faculty and peers within and beyond their own areas of specialization.

-The Craft of Teaching reflects the Divinity School's high regard for lively workshop-style interchange among students and faculty.
+The Craft of Teaching [CoT] reflects the Divinity School's high regard for lively workshop-style interchange among students and faculty.
 Our model of teacher training utilizes an integrated series of workshops and seminars as the locus of pedagogical reflection and practice.
 The result is a diverse, ever-evolving, and year-round offering of programs that is especially responsive to student and faculty interests.

 The core elements of Divinity School's Craft of Teaching include:

 - The Dean's Craft of Teaching Seminar Series: Each quarter one of our distinguished alumni/ae or another accomplished educator is invited by the Dean to lead a seminar related to issues of course design, instruction, and evaluation as these are lived out in the various institutional contexts in which religion is taught in higher education.
-Audio and video of past Craft of Teaching Seminars are available in our Multimedia Library.

 Divinity School doctoral students are eligible to receive the Certificate in the Craft of Teaching in the Academic Study of Religion through their participation in the program.
 Those who successfully complete the minimum requirements of the Craft of Teaching will: